-- Consideration for academic credit will be granted based on review of the official transcripts from an accredited post-secondary educational institution and having met any of the conditions specified below. - 1.1 Must have a grade of "C" or better in a post-secondary math course equivalent to, or higher than, a college algebra course to be exempt from Mathematics I. - 1.2 Must have a grade of "C' or better in a freshman level college writing course to be exempt from Communications I. - 1.3 Must have a grade of "C" or better in a General College or University Physics I course to be exempt from Physical Science I and Physical Science II. - 1.4 Must have a grade of "C" or better in a college level Computer Aided Design (CAD) course to be exempt from drafting. - 2.
-Grade standard drafting exemption test. - 2.1 Exemption test only will be offered to apprentices who possess an AutoCAD certification or who have completed a similar college course for which The Apprentice School is unable to provide transfer credit due to equivalency not being met as stipulated in 1.4. - 2.2 The drafting exemption test is optional. - 2.3 Apprentices who score a grade of 80% or higher on the exemption test will not be required to take the course concerned. - 2.4 Failure to pass an exemption test will not affect the subsequent grade earned in the course. - 3.
-Standardized exemption tests, prepared by the course developer, will be used for drafting.

-4. NNS employees (commonly referred to as transfers) admitted to The Apprentice School may be granted a maximum of 1,000 hours of credit toward completion of their apprenticeship based on prior work experience at the company.
+- Consideration for academic credit will be granted based on review of the official transcripts from an accredited post-secondary educational institution and having met any of the conditions specified below. - 1.1 Must have a grade of "C" or better in a post-secondary math course equivalent to, or higher than, a college algebra course to be exempt from Mathematics I. - 1.2 Must have a grade of "C' or better in a freshman level college writing course to be exempt from Communications I. - 1.3 Must have a grade of "C" or better in a General College or University Physics 1 course to be exempt from Physical Science I and Physical Science II. - 1.4 Must have a grade of "C" or better in a college level Computer Aided Design (CAD) course to be exempt from drafting. - 2.
+Grade standard drafting exemption test. - 2.1 Exemption test only will be offered to apprentices who possess an Autocad certification. - 2.2 The drafting exemption test is optional. - 2.3 Apprentices who score a grade of 80% or higher on the exemption test will not be required to take the course concerned. - 2.4 Failure to pass an exemption test will not affect the subsequent grade earned in the course. - 3.
+Standardized exemption tests, prepared by the course developer, will be used for drafting. - 4.
+NNS employees (commonly referred to as transfers) admitted to The Apprentice School may be granted a maximum of 1,000 hours of credit toward completion of their apprenticeship based on prior work experience at the company.